unitreerobotics/laikago_ros/README.md

 ### laikago_description:
 including mesh, urdf and xacro files of laikago.
+* `roslaunch laikago_description laikago_rviz.launch`
+The robot should be spawned in Rviz.

 ### laikago_gazebo:
 Gazebo8 is recommended.
 It is not compatible with other versions like Gazebo7.